This is a guide covering everything you need to know about exposure in photography.

 Aperture is counted as fractions.
 This system makes the f/1.4 larger than the f/22.

-Larger apertures will always focus towards the foreground.
+Larger apertures will always focus on the foreground.
 This allows photographers to take extremely sharp photos up close while making the background appear blurry.

 Larger apertures also allow more light to come in, making your photo brighter.